Patients have a right to expect certain things about the care they will receive at Mon General. Included among these rights are the following:

 11. The patient has the right to have his or her family and physician promptly notified of his or her admission to the hospital.

 12. The patient has the right to report a complaint and have it responded to in a timely manner.
-If the patient desires to file a formal grievance, he or she should contact the Patient Advocate at (304) 598-1452.
-The grievance is to be submitted in writing by the patient to the Patient Advocate to initiate the process.
+If the patient desires to file a formal grievance, he or she should contact the Customer Relations Coordinator at (304) 598-1452.
+The grievance is to be submitted in writing to the Customer Relations Coordinator to initiate the process.
 The grievance will then be investigated in a timely manner and follow up completed in writing by the appropriate parties involved with the grievance.

 Fax: (630) 792-5636